Amazon Music Bestsellers and Deals

 "…Angel Flying Too Close To The Ground…"

-When you peruse the 24-cuts offered here which range from an astonishing 1960 45-single by R&B firehouse Little Esther, Tom Jones going naked in 201, right through Bob Dylan doing a 1983 recording eventually issued in 2021 on one of those 5CD Bootleg Volumes and all points in-between – you can kind of work out that artists looking for good tunes reach for this man more often than some other more lauded luminaries.
+Not perfect by any means, but when you peruse the 24-cuts offered on "One In A Row: The Willie Nelson Songbook" which range from a 1960 45-single by R&B firehouse Little Esther to Tom Jones going Production-naked in his 2015 stark stab, right through Bob Dylan doing a 1983 recording eventually issued in 2021 on one of those 5CD Bootleg Volumes - and all points in-between those hugely disparate dates – you can kind of work out that artists looking for good tunes reach for this songsmith more often than other more lauded luminaries.
+Honest tunes about real life and its kick-you-in-the-nuts ways.

 There is much to wail and weep over - cheatin' lyin' good-for-nuthin' dirty dogs – male and female – with a smell of cheap whiskey on their breaths and one beady eye on the highway by the barroom door.
 To the details…